 Why do Lutherans Make the Sign of the Cross?
-Get the Facts

 Making the sign of the cross, which is a hand gesture that traces the vertical and horizontal beams over one’s head, chest, and shoulders, is commonly associated with Roman Catholicism.
-Yet other Christian traditions have historically used the gesture in prayer and worship, too, including Lutheranism.
+Yet other Christian traditions have historically used the gesture in prayer and worship, including Lutheranism.

 What is the point of making the sign of the cross, according to those that practice the gesture?
 What exactly did Luther teach about it?
 Do any other Protestants make the sign of the cross?
 Keep reading to learn more.

-sign of the cross at a wedding
+sign of the cross

-How is the cross traced exactly?
 The traditional way of performing the gesture is to touch the forehead, which marks the top of the cross.
-Then a person touches their chest, which marks the bottom of the cross.
+Then a person taps their chest, representing the cross’s bottom.
 Then they trace the horizontal beam of the cross from one shoulder to the other.
 (Also see What Do Lutherans Believe About Mary?)

 Why do people make the sign of the cross?

-The sign of the cross is an expression of faith.
-It’s an outward gesture that signifies an unseen reality.
-Some describe it’s meaning with the analogy of a wedding ring.
 A wedding ring is an outward sign of an unseen reality.
-A wedding ring isn’t necessary to establish a relationship, but it’s a symbol of marriage that has meaning to a husband and wife.
+A wedding ring isn’t necessary to establish a relationship, but it’s a symbol of marriage that has meaning for a husband and wife.

 Martin Luther statue